Community detection in network using Szegedy quantum walk: Introduction

 In this article, we present a new method for finding the communities in networks, which is applicable to all simple graphs with communities.
-There are multiple formalisms of Szegedy quantum walk, reported in literature \cite{higuchi2017periodicity}.
-For our constructions, we apply model discussed in \cite{higuchi2017periodicity}.
+For our constructions, we apply the model of Szegedy quantum walks discussed in \cite{higuchi2017periodicity}.
 To the best of our knowledge, this is the first research article where Szegedy quantum walk is applied for community detection.
 The quantum walk on graphs provides a limiting probability distribution on the edges of the graph.
 It assists us in determining a vertex to include in a community.
-For the numerical experiments, we apply our community detection techniques on relaxed caveman graphs, $l$-partition graphs, Zachary's karate club graph, etc. The relaxed caveman graphs, $l$-partition graphs, are employed in the literature to examine different community detection methods \cite{mukai2020discrete, fortunato2010community, zhang2013finding}.
-Our result also matches with them.
-Due to the difference between the classical and quantum walks, we observe that the communities in Zachary's karate club graph and the dolphin social network our communities are different from the communities derived in classical cases.
+For the numerical experiments, we apply our community detection techniques on different networks which are already used in literature \cite{mukai2020discrete, fortunato2010community, zhang2013finding}.
+Our results also matches with them.
+Due to the difference between the random walks and quantum walks, we observe that the communities are different in some cases.

-The structure of this article is as follows: The primary concepts to go through this article, such as graphs, Szegedy quantum walks, etc., are discussed in \autoref{priliminary_section}.
-In \autoref{Community_detection_on_graphs}, we describe our procedures of community detection using Szegedy's quantum walk.
-The \autoref{Numerical_experiments} contains the communities in different graphs and social networks generated by our procedure.
+The structure of this article is as follows: The primary concepts are discussed in \autoref{priliminary_section}.
+In \autoref{Community_detection_on_graphs}, we describe our procedures of community detection.
+The \autoref{Numerical_experiments} contains the communities in different networks generated by our procedure.
 Then we conclude the article.
-There are two Appendix of this article.
-We consider a specific quantum state depending on the graphs for fast convergence of the probability distributions to the desired limiting probability distribution.
-In \autoref{Dependency_on_initial_state}, we discuss the choice of the particular quantum state.
-In \autoref{Convergence_appendix}, we explain the convergence of the probability distribution.
+In Appendix we discuss the choice of our initial quantum state, and the convergence of the probability distribution.